zhangsensen/HK0921sen-code/docs/PROJECT_STRUCTURE.md

 - Focus on unit-level coverage for the most critical services (config, DI container, explorers, database, utilities).
 - End-to-end behaviour is exercised through the CLI orchestrator in `tests/test_application_services.py`.

+### Operational Notes
+- When deploying the loaders in production, configure filesystem sandboxing or a strict whitelist for data directories so that user-provided symbols and timeframes cannot traverse outside vetted storage locations.

 ## Runtime Output

 Generated artefacts (logs, monitoring databases, exports) are no longer committed.
 The application automatically creates the necessary folders under the working directory when it runs.
 Refer to `docs/MONITORING_OVERVIEW.md` for guidance on where these files live at runtime and how to clean them safely.